Cleaning For Pet Health

 - Add pre-washed pet bowls and plastic dog toys to the bleach and water solution and let them soak for two minutes.

-- After 2 minutes, drain and air dry.
+- After 2 minutes, drain, rinse the toys and bowls, then air dry.

 Pet Illness Recovery and Prevention